aderusha/MQTTCarPresence/readme.md

 > If you will be deploying more than one of these devices you **must** change the node names to be unique.
 Failure to do so will result in a cascading series of MQTT connections/disconnections as your devices compete for access to your broker.

 ## WeMos D1 Mini Pro Antenna
-In order to utilize an external antenna on the WeMos D1 Mini Pro, you will need to move a 0ohm 0603 SMT resistor.
+In order to utilize an external antenna on the WeMos D1 Mini Pro, you will need to move a 0 ohm 0603 SMT resistor.
 See [this blog post](http://raspi.tv/2017/how-to-use-external-antenna-on-wemos-d1-mini-pro-surface-mount-rework-video) along with [an accompanying video](https://www.youtube.com/watch?v=3lHoG1mu7hY&t=72) on how to make that happen.
 A hot-air station will make this easier, but I was able to do this with a normal pencil iron.